 Best Gay Bars in NYC: The Ultimate Guide

-REBAR is my personal favorite and it’s hereby ranked number 1 of the best NYC gay bars!
+I’ve ranked REBAR number 1 of the best NYC gay bars!
 The crowd tends to be between 25 and 45 years old, with the majority in their 30’s.
-Bearded guys seem to love REBAR.
-Most guys here are on the muscled & hairier side.
+Most men here are on the muscled & hairier side.

 Rise Bar: Best Modern NYC Gay Bar

 Rise Bar is Hell’s Kitchen’s most popular gay bar, no matter what. day of the week it is.
 It’s popular for having a clean, modern space for the LGBT crowd to mingle.
 Rise Bar also recently expanded, effectively doubling in size!

 The crowd at Rise is quite diverse.
 You’ll find daddies here, maybe a group or two of gay Jewish men, twinks, or even straight girls with their gay best friends.

 You can head to Rise Bar NYC on any night of the week and plan on a good time.
 They have a ton of events during the workweek including hilarious drag performances and RuPaul’s Drag Race viewing nights.

 On the weekend, Rise is busiest on Saturday night.
 Between 11:30 PM and 1 AM, Rise Bar can sometimes even be a little too crowded.
 If you don’t like packed-in bars, get there a bit later on Saturday night.
 Otherwise, go on a Friday instead.

 Rise Bar offers a coat check during the winter months and there is never a cover charge to get in (although the drinks here aren’t the cheapest).

 They tend to be strict about not letting anyone in who is too intoxicated.
 Rise Bar bouncers will deny anyone entry if they appear too drunk.